INF2A/radioapi/README.md

 <b>in order to connect the client make sure you use the right ip addres and websocket ports!</b>

+to change the channel, make the same api request and reconnect the client

 # Client

 more information about the Audio Client: https://github.com/INF2A/Smart-mirror/blob/master/src/widgets/AudioClient.java